HarunMbaabu/Fast-API-and-Docker-BootCamp/Day 1/Day1README.md

 To push the local repository to the online repository.

 **git remote rename origin upstream**
 Running this command will rename the online repository.
-Then add the new URL using "git remote add origin <repository URL" and push the local to the online using "git push -u origin master"
+Then add the new URL using "git remote add origin <repository URL>" and push the local to the online using "git push -u origin master"

-**git clone "repository URL"**
+**git clone <repository URL > **

 To clone an online repository to your local machine.

 **git revert**